-The SAFMS cares about community and recognizes that Roots & Blues would not be possible without its support.
+We care about our community and recognize that ROOTS&BLUES would not be possible without its support.
 Paying it forward, we are honoured to give back to the community that sustains us.
-Some of the ways in which we work to pay it forward:
+Here are the ways in which we work to pay it forward:

 - Each year we donate Festival tickets and merchandise to an extensive list of charities, community groups, schools, and other not-for-profits to be used for their fundraising activities.